ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 <iframe id="js-iframe" class="container-fluid" sandbox="allow-popups allow-scripts allow-forms allow-same-origin" src="/assets/posts/spanish-median-rental-room-prices/playground.html" marginwidth="0" marginheight="0" style="height:650px; border:none;width: 990px; display: block; margin: 0px auto; " scrolling="no"></iframe>

-Yo can explore the map in a separate page to see a [cleaner source code](/assets/posts/spanish-median-rental-room-prices/playground.html)
+You can explore the map in a separate page to see a [cleaner source code](/assets/posts/spanish-median-rental-room-prices/playground.html)

-Read futher to understand the data and visualization behind it.
+Read further to understand the data and visualization behind it.
 ## Data
-There is a mayor digital player in the Spanish room sharing advertising market, [idealista.com](https://www.idealista.com), and lots of secondary players like [Badi](https://badiapp.com/), [milanuncios](https://www.milanuncios.com/pisos-compartidos/), [spotahome](https://www.spotahome.com/es/alquiler/madrid/habitaciones-amuebladas)...
+There is a mayor digital player in the Spanish room sharing advertising market, [idealista.com](https://www.idealista.com), and lots of secondary players like [Badi](https://badiapp.com/), [Milanuncios](https://www.milanuncios.com/pisos-compartidos/), [Spotahome](https://www.spotahome.com/es/alquiler/madrid/habitaciones-amuebladas)...

-I've extracted the data from idealista because I've already made a scrapper for this webpage (I'll opensource it very soon ;)).
+I've extracted the data from idealista because I've already made a scrapper for this web-page (I'll opensource it very soon ;)).

 I took a snapshot of Idealista room renting market for Spain on a random day in February.
 I used, like I did in [Madrid Neighborhood monthly parking]({{ site.baseurl }}{% post_url 2018-02-02-madrid-neighborhood-monthly-parking %}) post, [Scrapy (for scraping) and Django (for simple queries) python frameworks]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %}).

 I used pandas library to clean the data in a DataFrame format, grouping by province and municipality  code to calculate the median.
-I also added the official geocode `m_code` for each municipality so it could be compatible with the [Spanish National Stadistical Institute (INE)](http://www.ine.es/) municipality code: `m_code = int(province) + munic`
+I also added the official geocode `m_code` for each municipality so it could be compatible with the [Spanish National Statistical Institute (INE)](http://www.ine.es/) municipality code: `m_code = int(province) + munic`

 {% highlight csv %}
 # Panda DataFrame grouping by administrative boundaries